JuliaWeb/Gumbo.jl/README.md

 Please file an issue if the build script fails for you; it has not yet been extensively tested.

-Windows is not yet supported, mostly due to the difficulty of building the gumbo C library on non-Unix platforms.

 ## Basic usage